zero24x/ohmcoin/doc/karmanode-tiers.md

 Testing checklist
 ---------------------
 1. Downwards compatibility: When the spork to activate this feature is not active, are the old KN payments blocks being accepted by the wallet still?
-Is it impossible to create KN with other collateral values than the only 1 allowed collateral before the spokr becomes active?
+Is it impossible to create KN with other collateral values than the only 1 allowed collateral before the spork becomes active?
 2. After spork: Is it possible to create KN with collaterals with collaterals only in the defined ranges?
 3. After spork: GUI and Console: Is the KN collateral value displayed in the KN lists in wallet GUI & the console output?
 4. After spork: Payments: Are the KNs being paid according to the formula correctly including decimals?